ezelikman/eldochain/README.md

-# GigaCoin: A cryptocurrency and blockchain for clean energy incentivization
+# GigaCoin: A cryptocurrency for clean energy incentivization

 ## Setting up and running